PLAN YOUR TRIP

 It contains 8 trillion bits of plastic, weighing more than 80,000 tonnes.

-46% of the rubbish in the Great Pacific Garbage Patch is made up of fishing nets.
+46% of the rubbish in the garbage patch is made up of fishing nets.

 The Patch is floating between Hawaii & California.

-This trach vortex is a collection of two distinct patches connected by the North Pacific Subtropical Gyre.
+This trash vortex is a collection of two distinct patches connected by the North Pacific Subtropical Gyre.

 There are 5 major ocean gyres which accumulate millions of pieces of plastic; our wildlife feed in these grounds.

-The Great Pacific Garbage Patch, aka the Pacific Trash Vortex, ranges from the West Coast of North America to Japan and is around 617,763 square miles in size.
+The Pacific Trash Vortex, ranges from the West Coast of North America to Japan and is around 617,763 square miles in size.
 Two patches are connected to create one large vortex comprised of 1.8 trillion bits of plastic.
 The patch is comprised of 705,000 tonnes of marine-based activities such as fishing nets and around 56% comes from land-based activities – the main culprits here being Asia and North America.

 Along with large items of plastic being ingested and entangling wildlife, the plastic debris in the patch blocks plankton and algae from receiving any sunlight.
 Plankton and algae produce nutrients for other creatures from carbon and sunlight if their existence is threatened the entire food web may change.